mousepawmedia/devdocs/network/source/setup_linux/first_steps.rst

 Virus Scanning
 ------------------------

-While there are all of about 30 viruses for Linux in existence (and all of them require you to give them your password), there are plenty of viruses for Windows and Mac.
+While there are very few viruses for Linux, all of which require a password to be installed, there are plenty of viruses for Windows and Mac.
 To make sure you don't accidentally infect a non-Linux machine, it is helpful to have an anti-virus.
 There's only one trusted source for that on Linux - the open-source ClamAV.

 ..  code-block:: bash